Skip to main content

 If you want to make ACME not just about numbers but also about spicing up your academic journey, then vote for us – Jeff the Chef and Sous Chef Dylan!
 We're not your average candidates; we're the dynamic duo you need to make your ACME experience sizzle!
 Just like in the kitchen, where timing is everything, we're the team that gets the homework done the day it's assigned – no more last-minute cramming!
 And speaking of teamwork, we've always been known to lend a helping hand (or spatula) to anyone who asks on homework and labs.
 Need a hand with that tricky problem set?
 We've got your back!
 But it's not just about work; we're all about creating a friendly and ambitious environment in everything we do.
 So, if you want a taste of success in ACME, remember to vote for the chefs who'll cook up success and make math flavorful.
 Together, let's "Get the Chefs in the Kitchen" and spice up our ACME journey!

-Junior Class Elections
+Junior Class Presidency

 Oscar Escobar Rodriguez and Michael King